damian-pastorini/reldens-docs/contents-creation.md

-## Minimum required contents creation
+## Contents creation

-The minimum required contents are related between each other, so you need to create them in the following order:
+The contents are related between each other, so you need to create them in the following order:

 - [Level Sets](entities/levels-set.md)
 - [Class Paths](entities/class-path.md)